Founder of Inside-Out Change

 Through all of this, I've been fascinated with the human factor - what makes people tick?
 Why doesn't everyone see things the same way?
 How can that person see things so differently from me?
 If they’re suffering, how can I help them?
 Whose point of view is “right”?

 Having been through successful and not-so-successful changes, and read all the literature, been on the courses, got the certifications, I had a pretty substantial toolbox of techniques and strategies, for business and personal change.
-All of the tools and techniques I had, however, never quite explained why one thing would work with one person or group, and not with another, so I had to keep finding new ones to fill the gaps, until I came across an understanding in 2009 that explained it all, turned everything on its head, and made my work (and life in general) infinitely easier and much, much more fun.
-Now I have the best job, working either independently or with trusted colleagues to point others in the same direction so they, too, can experience more ease, grace and fun in their work and personal lives.
+All of the tools and techniques I had, however, never quite explained why one thing would work with one person or group, and not with another.
+I had to keep finding new ones to fill the gaps, until I came across an understanding in 2009 that explained it all, turned everything on its head, and made my work (and life in general) infinitely easier and much, much more fun.
+Now I have the best job, working independently and with trusted colleagues to point others in the same direction so they, too, can experience more ease, grace and fun in their work and personal lives.

 My time is now spent working and playing mostly in France and the UK, with occasional trips back to the Antipodes to visit family and friends.
 When I’m not working, you’ll likely find me doing nature stuff with my husband and friends, tending the menagerie, or just gazing at the mountains, which seem to have me catching my breath every time I look up.